scds/github-pages/index.md

 - [GitHub Desktop](https://desktop.github.com/) installation (This will be covered in the [Preparation](preparation) page)

 {: .warning }
-> GitHub does not currently support GitHub Desktop for **Linux** users.
+> GitHub does not **officially** support GitHub Desktop for **Linux** users.
+The community made a [Linux compatible fork](https://github.com/shiftkey/desktop), but do keep in mind that it's unofficial.
 You will still be able to learn about Markdown, GitHub, and GitHub Pages without using GitHub Desktop.
-If you'd like to learn how to use GitHub with local development, [**check out our module on Git**](https://scds.github.io/dash-webinars/vcgit.html).
+If you'd like to learn how to use GitHub with local development, [check out our module on Git](https://scds.github.io/dash-webinars/vcgit.html).

 ## Learning Objectives
 By the end of this tutorial, you will be able to: